Skip to main content

 Hospital price FAQs

-Is a hospital cash price usually cheaper than an insured negotiated price?
+Is a hospital cash price usually lower-cost than an insured negotiated price?

 Sometimes, but not always.
 A hospital discounted cash price can be lower than an insurer negotiated rate for some procedures, while the negotiated rate may be lower for others.
 Patients also need to check whether paying cash counts toward their deductible or out-of-pocket maximum.